launchflow/buildflow-docs/docs/walk-throughs/csv_bigquery_streaming.md

 :::note

-You will need to set the GCP_PROJECT and BUCKET_NAME.
-Google Cloud Storage bucket names must be globally unique so make sure you pick something unique.
+You will need to set the GCP_PROJECT to a GCP project you can create the resources in, and BUCKET_NAME to a unique bucket name.

 :::